 The General Rule for Down Payments

-According to the U.S. Department of Veterans Affairs website: “The loan limits are the amount a qualified Veteran with full entitlement may be able to borrow without making a down payment.”
+“VA does not set a cap on how much you can borrow to finance your home.
+However, there are limits on the amount of liability VA can assume, which usually affects the amount of money an institution will lend you.
+The loan limits are the amount a qualified Veteran with full entitlement may be able to borrow without making a down payment.”